fritzrehde/watchbind/README.md

 The operations are separated by `+` and executed in succession (one after the other).

 **TLDR**:
-- Keybindings list is separated by `,`
+- Individual keybindings are separated by `,`
 - A keybinding is a pair of key and (multiple) operations separated by `:`
 - Multiple operations are separated by `+`